Skip Navigation

 Professional Activities

 Roy regularly chairs and speaks at conferences across Canada, publishes articles in his areas of expertise, and volunteers his time with community and legal organizations.
 He is a director of the Metro Vancouver Regional Parks Foundation, director of Vancouver Falcons Athletic Club, member of the B.C.
-Conservation Fund Interim Committee, and member of Blakes national Pro Bono Committee.
+Parks Foundation Conservation Fund Committee, and member of Blakes national Pro Bono Committee.

 Roy has been an adjunct professor, guest lecturer and moot coach at the University of British Columbia Faculty of Law, guest speaker at the University of Victoria Faculty of Law, guest instructor for the University of Western Faculty of Law and moot court judge for the Exchequer Cup.
 Roy was chair of the Canadian Bar Association (CBA) Supreme Court of Canada Liaison Committee, chair of the CBA B.C.
 Branch (CBABC) Aboriginal Law Section, legislative liaison to the CBABC International Law Section and member of the CBA National Pro Bono Law Committee.
 In the community, Roy was president of the board of directors of Little Mountain Neighbourhood House Society, treasurer and director of the Vancouver Symphony Society, director of the Industry Council for Aboriginal Business, and director of Better Environmentally Sound Transportation.